microsoft/vscode-wiki/December-2015-Plan-------Work-in-Progress.md

 - [ ] Improve performance by a local cache
 - [ ] Separate installing themes from other extensions
 - [ ] Support a command line switch to launch Code without any extensions #???
+- [ ] Support to disable an extension

 **Editor**
 - [ ] Setup an editor-distro respository